Links

 Note

-Even if the ratio is above 1 indicating that taker volume is dominant it does not necessarily mean that price is going up.
-It depends on the variance of volume that was traded on each bid/ask.
+Even if the ratio is above 1 indicating that taker volume is dominant it does not necessarily mean that the price is going up.
+It depends on the ratio and variance of volume that was traded on each bid/ask.

 Additional Explanation